guillaumebriday/traefik-docker-ansible/README.md

 $ ansible-playbook -i hosts.ini playbook.yml --tags "traefik"
 ```

+### Example

+I use this playbook to deploy Traefik and Docker in production to host [self-hosted services](https://github.com/guillaumebriday/selfhosted-services).

 ## Contributing

 Do not hesitate to contribute to the project by adapting or adding features !
 Bug reports or pull requests are welcome.